In this section:

 - Who is the likely audience of the publication or disclosure?

 - What is the likelihood or extent to which the publication or disclosure may contribute to the identification of a person to whom the data relates?

 - Will the results of the data analytics work or other data for publication or disclosure be audited and/or will that process involve the provider agency?

 Government agencies need to understand how sensitive their datasets are before they can make a decision on whether and how to share the datasets.

 To identify whether there are risks of identification in the data, or risks around its quality or sensitivity you can ask:

 - Is the data of the necessary quality for the proposed use (e.g. sufficiently accurate, relevant and timely)?

 - Does the data relate to people?

-- If data containing personal information is to be de-identified, how will de-identification and subsequent re-identification occur?
+- If data containing personal information is to be de-identified, how will de-identification occur and how will subsequent re-identification be prevented?

 Last updated: 19 June 2019